Manimekalai: Cantos I-VII: Manimekalai in Puhar

 A description of Goddess Manimekhala and her powers; she advises the nuns to go to the Chakravala-kottam, that is "Temple of Heaven" – monk gathering spaces with Buddhist mounds – to avoid being chased by the prince.
 A history of the "Temple of Heaven" follows along with their then-popular name "City of the Dead"; the epic recites the story of a Brahmin named Shankalan enters the mound by mistake at night and is confronted by a sorceress with a skull in her hand accompanied by screaming jackal-like noises, the Brahmin flees in terror, then dies in shock in front of his mother Gotami.
 The mother goes to the Champapati temple and prays, "take my life, let my son live".
-Champapati appears and says this was fate, his karma and he will be reborn again.
+Champapati appears and says this was fate, his karma and he will be reborn.
 The mother questions the four Vedas, the goddess explains the Buddhist theory of samsaras, mount Meru, and realms of rebirth.
 According to the epic, the feeble mind of Sudhamati barely understands but she feels that Goddess Manimekhala is right.
 The goddess then casts magic, plunges the two nuns into sleep, thereafter instantly transports Manimekalai alone through air to the island of Manipallavam where her oaths of being a nun would not be threatened by the prince's charms.